-- Any concern for an adult's safety or welfare will be recorded and given to the DSP who will be responsible for ensuring that all team members and volunteers are aware of the procedure they need to follow. - All team members, trustees and volunteers have received appropriate safeguarding information during onboarding and have accessed relevant initial and ongoing training. - Ensure that the charity's safeguarding policies are in place and are reviewed annually and follow national guidance. - At all times that safer recruitment practices are followed. - Complete appropriate DSP training regularly, and at least every 3 years promoted every day via the charity's safeguarding information wallet card, our own guide to safeguarding and pledge to professional conduct.
+- All concerns for an adult's safety or welfare will be recorded and given to the DSP. - All team members and volunteers are aware of the procedure they need to follow. - All team members, and volunteers have received appropriate safeguarding information during onboarding and have accessed relevant initial and ongoing training. - Ensure that the charity's safeguarding policies are in place and are reviewed annually and follow national guidance. - At all times that safer recruitment practices are followed. - Complete appropriate DSP training regularly, and at least every 3 years